TeodorLepadatu/proiect-OOP/README.md

 ## Special Rules:

 Pawn: Does not promote and captures vertically.
+Also, no en-passant...

 No Castling: Traditional castling is not allowed.